PSU-CMPSC441-GAME450/CMPSC441-GAME250-Labs/src/lab11/README.md

 # Lab 11: Project Handoff
-You may now consider creating a fork of your respository to work on the project.
+You may now consider creating a branch of your respository to work on the project.

 ## Lab Task 1: Create a Class Diagram of the lab11 folder